Primary stage of socialism: Su Shaozhi's theory of "undeveloped socialism"

-CPC theoretician Su Shaozhi, an official from the People's Daily, began a debate in 1979 at a CPC theory conference to re-examine Mao Zedong's assertion of "class struggle as the key link" when he introduced the term "undeveloped socialism" to refer to China.
+CCP theoretician Su Shaozhi, an official from the People's Daily, began a debate in 1979 at a CCP theory conference to re-examine Mao Zedong's assertion of "class struggle as the key link" when he introduced the term "undeveloped socialism" to refer to China.
 Su, co-writing with Feng Langrui, published an article in Economic Research (经济研究 (Jīngjì yánjiū)) in 1979 which called into question the Chinese socialist project by using Marxist methodology.
 The article analyzed the basis of Chinese socialism by looking at the writings of Karl Marx.
 Marx drew a distinction between lower-stage communism—commonly referred to as the socialist mode of production— and higher-phase communism—often referred to as communism.
 Su's and Feng's article created two subdivisions within the socialist mode of production; the first phase was the transition from the capitalist mode of production to the socialist mode of production—the phase in which the proletariat seized power and set-up the dictatorship of the proletariat and in which undeveloped socialism was created.
 The second phase was advanced socialism; the socialism that Marx wrote about.
 They said China was an undeveloped socialist nation because:

 The characteristics of undeveloped socialism are the two forms of public ownership, commodity production and commodity exchange.
 Capitalists have been basically eliminated as a class but there are still capitalist and bourgeois remnants, even feudal remnants.
 There also exist quite a few small producers, class differences among workers and peasants … and the force of habit of small-scale producers.
 The production forces are still not highly developed.
 And there is not an abundance of products … Therefore, the transition toward socialism has not yet been completed.

-Sun and Feng opposed the party line that the main contradiction in Chinese society was between the "advanced social system" and the "backward production forces".
+Su and Feng opposed the party line that the main contradiction in Chinese society was between the "advanced social system" and the "backward production forces".
 This line, originally conceived of at the 8th National Congress held in 1956 but removed by Mao and re-introduced after Mao's death, was intended to emphasize the importance of improving the economy.
 Su found it problematic because it meant that the superstructure could be more advanced than the level of the productive forces—a statement that was not in line with classical Marxism.
 Su countered, saying that China did not have a material base for a full transition to socialism.
 He said: